Documents Required for Aadhaar Updates

 Bringing Original Documents for Verification

 When you visit an official Aadhaar Enrolment or Update Centre, you must bring the original copies of all your documents.
-Don’t worry, they won’t keep your originals!
-They only need to see them to verify that the copies you submit are true and correct.
+They will not retain your originals!
+They only need to see them to verify that the copies you submit are authentic and accurate.
 Once they’ve checked everything, they will hand your original documents straight back to you.

 Ensuring Your Documents Are Valid and Not Expired

 Think of it like a library card – it needs to be current to borrow books.
 Similarly, any document you provide for your Aadhaar update must be valid and not expired.
-For example, if you’re using your passport, make sure it hasn’t passed its expiry date.
-Using expired documents can lead to your update request being rejected, meaning you’d have to start the process all over again.
+For example, if you’re using your passport, ensure it is still valid.
+Using expired documents can lead to your update request being declined, requiring you to restart the process.

 Matching Your Name Across All Documents

 This is a really important point.
 The name on the document you provide should exactly match the name you want on your Aadhaar.
-If your name is spelled differently on different documents, it can cause problems.
-For instance, if one document says “Rohan Sharma” and another says “Rohan S.”, it might not be accepted.
+If your name is spelled differently on different documents, it can create issues.
+For instance, if one document says “Rohan Sharma” and another says “Rohan S.”, it may not be approved.
 Always try to use documents where your name is consistently spelled.

 Changing Your Name on Aadhaar: The Documents You’ll Need